top of page

 My Personal Exhibit

 I am the daughter of Vietnamese immigrants who arrived in America after 1975.
-My parents grew up in a traditional, conservative family that values education, culture, and respect.
+My parents grew up in a traditional, conservative family that values education, culture, and heritage.
 They value those aspects, and hope to teach them to us as my sisters and I began to grow up.

 In this special, personal exhibit, I will take you on a journey of how my parents grew up in Vietnam during the tough times of the Vietnam War, and how I began to grow up and began to explore my heritage as an American-born Vietnamese.